 Files all paperwork pertaining to inventory control activities.

-License/Certification/Registration: Massachusetts Board of Pharmacy Registration as a Pharmacy Technician or Massachusetts Board of Pharmacy Registration as a Pharmacy Technician Trainee required.??
-National Pharmacy Technician Certification (PTCB) must be obtained within 2 years of hire date.
-Or, Massachusetts Pharmacy Intern License.
+License/Certification/Registration: Massachusetts Board of Pharmacy Registration as a Pharmacy Technician required.??
+National Pharmacy Technician Certification (PTCB) must be obtained within 1 year of hire date.

 KNOWLEDGE, SKILLS, AND ABILITIES REQUIRED: